drboothtj/getphylo/README.md

 - 0.1.1
 	- added support for MUSCLE5
 - 0.1.2
-	- now raises an error is translations are present but empty
+	- now raises an error if translations are present but empty
 	- error messages from the extract module are now more informative
 	- fixed a fatal issue with --build-all
+- 0.2.0
+	- now supports iqtree using the --tree parameter